dorhelium/Shopify-Backend-Challenge/README.md

 This is a backend image repository server built with SpringBoot framework, integrating Spring Data JPA, Hibernate, PostgreSQL for data storage, and Spring Security for authorization and authentication.

-To run and test this project on local: please ensure Java1.8, maven, PostgreSQL are installed on the machine.
+To run and test this project on local: please ensure Java 1.8, maven, PostgreSQL are installed on the machine.

 # Overview